agext/levenshtein/README.md

 ## Installation

 ```
-go get github.com/agext/lev
+go get github.com/agext/levenshtein
 ```

 ## License

-Package lev is released under the Apache 2.0 license.
+Package levenshtein is released under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.